-What do you do if someone steals your ATM card, hacks your internet banking account, skims your A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. card or subjects you to some other form of electronic banking An intentionally dishonest act, or lack of action, done to deceive someone and bring some advantage over those who have been deceived.?
+What do you do if someone steals your ATM card, hacks your internet banking account, skims your credit card or subjects you to some other form of electronic banking fraud?

-First, if you suspect your credit or EFTPOS card has been misused, lost or stolen, or the Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. of your Personal Identification Number (PIN) or password has been breached, notify your financial institution immediately.
+First, if you suspect your credit or EFTPOS card has been misused, lost or stolen, or the security of your Personal Identification Number (PIN) or password has been breached, notify your financial institution immediately.
 Be aware that delays of even minutes may cost you thousands of dollars.

 Prevention is the key; for example, keep your PINs and passwords secret and make them hard to guess.

-For consumers who do encounter unauthorised transactions, their rights fall under An agreement that the law will enforce. law, the ePayments Code (see ‘ePayments Code’, below) and the Mastercard and A permit that allows a person who is not a citizen to stay in a country on certain conditions, for the length of time stated in the visa. card Rules.
+For consumers who do encounter unauthorised transactions, their rights fall under contract law, the ePayments Code (see ‘ePayments Code’ in ‘Who is responsible for unauthorised transactions?’ below) and the Mastercard and Visa card Rules.

 Who is responsible for unauthorised transactions?